vonajs/vona/packages-docs/guide/techniques/orm/advanced/multi-database.md

 }
 ```

-So far, `system default datasource` has been used to query the user information of `userId=1` and a list of all orders for this user
+So far, `system default datasource` has been used to query the user information of `userId=1` and the order list of this user

 ## Create Datasources